Whittier, Alaska

-Whittier is a city at the head of the Passage Canal in the U.S. state of Alaska, about 58 mi southeast of Anchorage.
-The city is within the Chugach Census Area, one of the two entities established in 2019 when the former Valdez–Cordova Census Area was dissolved.
-It is also a port for the Alaska Marine Highway.
-The population was 272 at the 2020 census, having increased from 220 in 2010.
-The city is notable for the fact that almost all of its residents live in the Begich Towers Condominium, earning it the nickname of a "town under one roof".
+Whittier is a city at the head of the Passage Canal in the Chugach Census Area in the Unorganized Borough of Alaska, about 58 mi southeast of Anchorage.
+The city is located within the Chugach Census Area, established in 2019 when the former Valdez–Cordova Census Area was dissolved.

+The city's population was 272 at the 2020 census, having increased from 220 in 2010.
+Almost all of its residents live in the Begich Towers Condominium, earning it the nickname of a "town under one roof".

+Whittier has an extremely wet climate, receiving an average of 197 in of precipitation per year.
+It is a port for the Alaska Marine Highway.

 History

 The region occupied by Whittier was once part of the portage route of the Chugach people native to Prince William Sound.
 Later, the passage was used by Russian and American explorers, and by prospecting miners during the Klondike Gold Rush.
 The nearby Whittier Glacier was named for American poet John Greenleaf Whittier in 1915, and the town eventually took the name as well.

 During World War II, the United States Army constructed a military facility, complete with port and railroad, near Whittier Glacier and named the facility Camp Sullivan.
 The spur of the Alaska Railroad to Camp Sullivan was completed in 1943, and the port became the entrance for United States soldiers into Alaska.

 The two buildings that dominate the town were built after World War II.
 The 14-story Hodge Building (renamed Begich Towers) was completed in 1957 and contains 150 two-and-three-bedroom apartments plus bachelor efficiency units.
 Dependent families and Civil Service employees were moved into this high-rise.
 The Whittier School was connected by a tunnel at the base of the west tower so students could safely access school on days with bad weather.
 The building was named in honor of Colonel Walter William Hodge, who was a civil engineer and the commanding officer of 93rd Engineer Regiment on the Alcan Highway.

 The other main structure in town, the Buckner Building, was completed in 1953, and was called the "city under one roof".
 The Buckner Building was eventually abandoned.
 Buckner and Begich Towers were at one time the largest buildings in Alaska.
-The Begich Towers building became a condominium, and along with the two-story private residence known as Whittier Manor, houses a majority of the town's residents.
+The Begich Towers building became a condominium and, along with the two-story private residence known as Whittier Manor, houses a majority of the town's residents.

 The port at Whittier was an active Army facility until 1960.
 In 1962, the U.S. Army Corps of Engineers constructed a petroleum products terminal, a pumping station and a 62 mi, 8 in pipeline to Anchorage in Whittier.